 This commitment to diversity and inclusion extends beyond just the performers and artists.
 Kaye speaks passionately about using Shangri-La as a space to nurture new talent and provide opportunities for underrepresented groups to gain experience in the creative industries.

 "We work with about 40 to 50 volunteers every year," she explains.
-"We kind of try to pair them up with our crew to sort of learn on the job.
-And about 90% of these people have got jobs in the creative industries."
+"We pair them up with our crew to learn on the job.
+And about 90% of these people have gone on to get jobs in the creative industries."

-Kaye acknowledges that this focus on creating pipelines for diverse talent is genuinely heartfelt in an industry still grappling with issues of privilege.
-It ensures that Shangri-La isn't just representing marginalised voices but actively working to change power structures within the cultural sector.
+This focus on creating pipelines for diverse talent is heartfelt, in an industry grappling with issues of privilege.
+And it ensures that Shangri-La isn't just representing marginalised voices but actively working to change power structures within the cultural sector.

 While Shangri-La doesn't shy away from difficult topics, it's far from a doom-and-gloom affair.
 There's a palpable sense of joy, celebration and communal spirit that underpins even its most pointed critiques.

 It's this blend of celebration and activism, of joy and righteous anger, that gives Shangri-La its unique power.
 By creating experiences that are simultaneously entertaining and deeply thought-provoking, it opens up space for people to engage with complex ideas in accessible ways.
-All the while surrounded by kick-ass bands and DJs, ranging from New York Brass Acoustic to Irish punk hip-hoppers Kneecap.
+All the while surrounded by kick-ass bands and DJs, ranging from New York Brass Acoustic to Irish Gaelic rappers Kneecap.

 "I really believe that you need to be conscious of the world around you," says Kaye.
 "So we don't shy away from real-world issues, even in a festival setting.
 These are the places where community is so important, and ideas can generate that can make a difference outside of it."
 Indeed, Kaye sees the energy and connections forged at Shangri-La as having ripple effects far beyond the festival itself.
-"The energy that is created here, then, definitely does pass on when you leave," she says.
+"The energy that is created here definitely passes on when you leave," she says.

 In many ways, Shangri-La functions as a temporary autonomous zone: a space where the rules and constraints of everyday society are suspended, allowing for radical experimentation in art, culture, and ways of living.